 I was surprised at how fast the board is, though.
 I was expecting it to be like a slower extruded base, and it wasn’t.
 Underfoot, it feels exactly like a sintered base.
 I wax it just as I would a sintered base, and I’ve had no issues getting speed.
 It flies through flatter sections and has no issues getting speed between features in the park.

-Buttering can definitely still be done.
-I just wouldn’t say flat ground tricks are a strong suit of this board.
-It’s more for carving groomers and pressing features in the park.
+So Buttering can definitely still be done with the Resort Twin, I just wouldn’t say flat-ground tricks are a strong suit of this board.
+It’s more for carving groomers and pressing features in the park over swiveling around on flat ground.

 It’s a Stable Ride Where You Still Feel Some Chatter